|

 and functional

-and pumps #
+membrane transporters and pumps

 - Reinaldo DiPolo (VENEZUELA)